exercism/development-environment/README.md

 These Dockerfiles are stored within each component's repository (often named `dev.Dockerfile`) and are built and pushed to DockerHub via GitHub Actions.

 The code in this repository handles the creation of a `docker-compose.yml` and provides you with some wrapper scripts to run things.
-The `bin/start` script generates the `docker-compose.yml` from your `stack.yml` file, downloads the images from DockerHub and then starts them (via `docker-compose up`).
+The `bin/start` script generates the `docker-compose.yml` by merging your local `stack.yml` file with [docker-compose-full.yml](docker-compose-full.yml).
+It then downloads the images from DockerHub and starts them via `docker-compose up`.

 Note: Docker for Windows by default stores its data on the `C:` drive, but this can be changed in the settings.